elkalendar/elkalendar/README.md

 php artisan key:generate

-# check and adjust the configuration in the .env file and then run
+# check and adjust the configuration in the .env file
+# according to your local dev env and then run
 php artisan migrate

 npm run build:all